 Go Pro Hero 6 – Waterproof Vlogging Camera

-- With our most advanced video stabilization yet, HERO6 Black captures super smooth footage, whether it's handheld or mounted to your gear HERO6 Black is waterproof to 33ft (10m) without a housing
+- With our most advanced video stabilization yet, HERO6 black captures super smooth footage, whether it’s handheld or mounted to your gear Hero6 black is waterproof to 33 feet (10 meter) without a housing

 One of the smallest cameras available on the market and comes with the ability to slot into a protective case that makes it waterproof.
 If you’re planning on spending a lot of time around waterfalls or in the sea then this is perhaps the best waterproof vlogging camera for you.